freeradical13/freeradical13.github.io/index.md

 [Protists][] are something of a catch-all name of mostly unicellular (and some multi-cellular) eukaryotic organisms which don't fit into other kingdoms (i.e. not animals, plants, or fungi).

-The major clades including protists are:
+The phylogeny of protists is roughly:

 * [Excavata][]: Similarities in exoskeleton and most have an excavator feeding groove.
     * Diplomonads: Contain mitochondria without electron transport chains called mitosomes.